Valerie Martínez

-Valerie Martínez (born 1961) is an American poet, educator, arts administrator, consultant, and collaborative artist.
+Valerie Martínez (born 1961) is an American poet, writer, educator, arts administrator, consultant, and collaborative artist.
 She served as the poet laureate of Santa Fe, New Mexico from 2008 to 2010.

 Life

-Valerie Martinez was born and raised in Santa Fe, New Mexico, and descends from 16th century Spanish colonizers as well as indigenous ancestors of the Southwest U.S. She left New Mexico in 1979 to attend Vassar College, where she received her B.A. in English/American literature in 1983.
+Valerie Martinez was born and raised in Santa Fe, New Mexico, and descends from 16th century Spanish colonizers as well as indigenous ancestors of the Southwest U.S. She left New Mexico in 1979 to attend Vassar College, where she received her A.B. in English/American literature in 1983.
 She received her M.F.A. in creative writing/poetry in 1989 from the University of Arizona.

 Before returning to New Mexico to settle permanently in 2003, Martinez traveled widely in the U.S. and Europe as well as Mexico, Israel, Japan, Zimbabwe, Botswana and South Africa.
 For three years (1993–1995), she resided in Swaziland, where she taught English in elementary and middle schools.
-Since 2003 she has traveled to Peru, Germany, Belgium, Russia, South Africa, Zimbabwe, Botswana, and Namibia.
-Her travels have had a significant impact on her creative work.
+Since 2003 she has traveled to Peru, Germany, Belgium, Russia, South Africa, Zimbabwe, Botswana, Namibia, Wales, Venice, Norway and Iceland.
+Her travels have had a significant impact on her creative and community arts work.

 Martinez taught for over 23 years as a college/university professor with emphases in Poetry, American Literature, Women's Literature, Native American Literature and Latino/a Literature.
 From 2018 to 2021 she was the Director of History and Literary Arts at the National Hispanic Cultural Center.

-Since 2008, Martinez has worked in the field of arts and community development, first as a member of the Core Artist Team and executive director of Littleglobe, Inc, and currently as Founding Director of Artful Life.
+Since 2008, Martinez has worked in the field of arts and community development, first as a member of the Core Artist Team and executive director of Littleglobe, Inc, and subsequently as Founding Director of Artful Life.
 In 2021, Artful Life was chosen as the lead consultant for the Santa Fe, New Mexico CHART (Culture, History, Art, Reconciliation, and Truth) project, leading the city and county of Santa Fe through a twelve-month community engagement process focused on truth, healing, and reconciliation after protests and controversy around monuments and statues.
 Leading a 15-member project team, the project produced a final report in August 2022.